tdiprima/threejs-testing/docs/update/needsUpdate.md

 ## Setting needsUpdate

-In Three.js, the needsUpdate flag is used to indicate that certain properties of an object have changed and need to be updated on the GPU.
-Setting this flag to true tells Three.js to update the relevant information the next time the scene is rendered.
+The `needsUpdate` flag is used to indicate that certain properties of an object have changed and need to be updated on the GPU.
+Setting this flag to `true` tells Three.js to update the relevant information the next time the scene is rendered.
 This is particularly important for performance reasons; updating only when needed helps maintain good rendering speed.

 Here are some common scenarios where you might set needsUpdate to true:

 ### Textures
-If you modify a texture, you should set texture.needsUpdate = true;.
-This will upload the new texture data to the GPU the next time the scene is rendered.
+If you modify a texture, you should set texture.needsUpdate = true; This will upload the new texture data to the GPU the next time the scene is rendered.

 ```javascript
 texture.image = newImage;